fybrik/fybrik/site/docs/get-started/quickstart.md

     ```

 The control plane includes a `manager` service that connects to a data catalog and to a policy manager.
-Install the latest release of Mesh for Data with a built-in data catalog and with [Open Policy Agent](https://www.openpolicyagent.org) as the policy manager:
+Install the latest release of Fybrik with a built-in data catalog and with [Open Policy Agent](https://www.openpolicyagent.org) as the policy manager:

 ```bash
 helm install fybrik-crd fybrik-charts/fybrik-crd -n fybrik-system --wait